Orders and execution FAQs

 You are responsible for monitoring your account and maintaining 100% of required margin at all times to support your open positions.

-If at any point, the equity available drops below 100% of the margin required you will be subject to auto liquidation of the position incurring the largest loss.
-Liquidation of other open positions will continue until sufficient margin is maintained in the account.
+If at any point the equity available drops below 100% of the required margin, you will be subject to liquidation of the position incurring the largest loss.
+Liquidation of other open positions will continue until sufficient margin is restored on the account.